add1son/Landing/README.md

 # Landing
-Building an HTML based landing page
+Building an HTML based landing page with a template as well as a javascript free redirect if noscript is running